Teaching & Practice

 Ayurvedic Approach to Life Basics class is introducing you to Ayurveda and gives you useful, practical tips on how to apply it to your everyday life (routine, kitchen, yoga).
 This class is delivered in private or for couples.

-At the start of my regular yoga practice I tried almost all the styles available at that time in Hungary and non of them made me stick to it until 2010, when I was introduced to Ashtanga Yoga, which became my daily practice then.
+At the start of my regular yoga practice I tried almost all the styles available at that time in Hungary and none of them made me stick to it until 2010 when I was introduced to Ashtanga Yoga, which became my daily practice then.

-Listening to my own body my Ashtanga practice has been replaced by Hatha based Flow with special focus on correcting wrong habitual patterns.
+Listening to my own body my Ashtanga practice has been replaced by Hatha Flow with a special focus on opening restricted areas.

 In 2 years lots of changes happened, my body opened in areas where I carried blockages since birth.